Marvin-VW/3dengine_doc/docs/modules/vectors.rst

 Calculate Normal and Shadow Module
 ==================================

-This module contains the `CalculateNormal` and `Shadow` classes, which provide methods for normal and vector calculation and shadow calculation.
+This module contains the :mod:`CalculateNormal` and :mod:`Shadow` classes, which provide methods for normal and vector calculation and shadow calculation.

 1. **CalculateNormal**: A class that provides methods for calculating normal vectors of triangles in 3D space.